bruce-hill/tomo/docs/text.md

 Concatenation in the typical case is a fast operation: `"{x}{y}"` or `x ++ y`.

-Because text concatenation is typically fast, there is no need for a separate "string builder" class in the language and no need to use an array of text fragments.
+Because text concatenation is typically fast, there is no need for a separate "string builder" class in the language and no need to use a list of text fragments.

 ### Text Length